cksit/dsm-pre-for-matrix-ansible-deploy/readme.md

 ## Purpose
-This document is a tutorial for preparing Synology DSM for the installation of the Ansible Matrix project.
-It is intended for users who are already familiar with DSM, SSH, and [Matrix Docker Ansible Deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy) Project.
+This document is a tutorial for preparing Synology DSM for the installation of the [Matrix Docker Ansible Deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy) project.
+It is intended for users who are already familiar with DSM, SSH, and Matrix Docker Ansible Deploy project.
 Please ensure you understand each step before executing commands or making configuration changes.

 ### Assumption/Prerequisite
 1. You are using DSM to handle reverse proxy requests.